cqse/teamscale-sap-abap-connector/README.md

 This includes a default role (/CQSE/TEAMSCALE_RFC) for RFC access from Teamscale server to the Teamscale Connector for SAP Netweaver ABAP.
 This role can be assigned  to technical user accounts which should be used by Teamscale server.
 **Optional, alternatively an appropriate role can be defined manually.**

+**CQRK00038** (files K900038.CQR / R900038.CQR)
+This includes an optional enhancement of class `CL_COVERAGE_COLLECT` which copies the content of table `COVRES` when coverage is collected by SCOV.
+The enhancement is placed in package /CQSE/CUSTOMER.
+**Optional, should be only transported if UPL is active on the SAP system to prevent loss of usage data in rare cases.
+Typically it is not required.**

 ## Installation
 For transport, place the K* files in the 'cofiles' and  the R* files in the 'data' directories within the transdir of your host machine (typically